nus-cs2103-AY2223S1/ip/docs/README.md

 to identify the task refers to the index of the task in the list of all tasks.

+Command format:

+`mark TASK_INDEX`

 Example of usage:

-`mark TASK_INDEX`
+`mark 1`

 Expected outcome:

 ```
-expected output
+Finally, you did something useful!
+ I've marked this task as done:
+[T][X] homework
 ```

 ### `unmark` - Mark task as not completed